Kersoph/open-sequential-logic-simulation/README.md

 [![  Run Tests on Godot 3.3  ](https://github.com/Kersoph/open-sequential-logic-simulation/actions/workflows/run_wat_tests.yml/badge.svg)](https://github.com/Kersoph/open-sequential-logic-simulation/actions/workflows/run_wat_tests.yml)

-Build solutions for real and fictional scenarios where cyclic working controllers work in time dependant environments (e.g. Programmable Logic Controller PLC).
+Build solutions for real and fictional scenarios where cyclic working controllers act in time dependant environments (e.g. Programmable Logic Controller PLC).
-A programming language close to Sequential Function Chart (SFC EN 61131-3 / IEC 61131-3) is used while it is intended to add more languages later.
+A programming language close to Sequential Function Chart (SFC EN 61131-3 / IEC 61131-3) is currently used while it is intended to add more languages later.
 SFC is used to learn the basic principles as it focuses exactly on the core elements of sequential logic and the control of serial or parallel tasks, is easy to learn, has similarities to petri-nets, GRAFCET, Activity Diagrams, State Machines or Statecharts and can be used to program PLCs.